StungEye-RRC/CodeIgniter-Tutorial/readme.md

 * Built the blog index functionality.
 (Model, controller, views, routes)
 * Built the blog show (by id) functionality.
 (Model, controller, views, routes)
 * Built the blog show (by permalink) functionality.
+* Added header and footer view partials (plus bootstrap).
+* Used an .htaccess file to remove the index.php from the site urls.
 * Built the blog create functionality.
 (Model, controller, views, routes)
-* Added header and footer view partials (plus bootstrap).
-* Used an .htaccess file to remove the index.php from the site urls.
+* Added [XSS (cross-site scripting attack)](https://en.wikipedia.org/wiki/Cross-site_scripting) protection to the blog views.